-“More hospitals are introducing mandatory influenza vaccination programs for their staff, which improves preparedness and decreases transmission, and that is an improvement,” Biddinger said.
+“More hospitals are introducing mandatory influenza vaccination programs for their staff, which improves preparedness and decreases transmission, and that is an improvement,” Paul D. Biddinger, MD, director of the Center for Disaster Medicine at Massachusetts General Hospital (MGH), said in an interview.
 “It’s pretty clearly documented that the higher vaccination rates decrease transmission of influenza, and of course, the vaccine isn’t perfect, but it is an important step.
 I think that hospitals really do appreciate the importance of preparedness for flu season, and hospitals, including my own, have recently taken bigger steps, such as mandatory employee vaccination.”

-Biddinger said the campaign to move to mandatory vaccination predated the 2017-2018 influenza season.
-But the severity of that season reinforced the need to recommend vaccination to patients.
+Biddinger said MGH did not have a mandatory vaccination policy last year, and the campaign to move to mandatory vaccination predated last year’s severe influenza season.
+But the severity of last season has reinforced the need to recommend vaccination to patients.

 “I think it has made it easier for primary care physicians and others to have conversations with their patients about the importance of flu vaccinations,” he said.
 “Numbers like 80,000 deaths are heartbreaking, but they are also motivational for some patients to understand why they need the vaccine, and it is helpful for providers to explain why they are recommending vaccination for everyone.”

-Biddinger said there are still myths about the influenza vaccine — such as patients getting influenza from the vaccine, or that healthy people do not need the vaccine — and sometimes patients will respond to recommendations when there are large numbers of illnesses, like there were two seasons ago.
+Biddinger said there are still myths about the influenza vaccine — such as patients getting influenza from the vaccine, or that healthy people do not need it — and sometimes patients will respond to recommendations only when there are large numbers of illnesses, like there were last season.

-“You can get people to understand that if you are healthy, you are less likely to get the flu just by getting the vaccine, and if you get sick, you are less likely to die if you have received the vaccine.
-Those are very important messages,” he said.
+“Unfortunately, when you see how bad the flu season was last year, and even tragically this year there have been some deaths from influenza, you can get people to understand that if you are healthy, you are less likely to get the flu just by getting the vaccine, and if you get sick, you are less likely to die if you have received the vaccine.
+Those are very important messages.”

-According to the CDC, young children, older adults and pregnant women are most likely to experience severe influenza-related complications that can lead to hospitalization.
-Studies have shown that vaccination reduces the risk for influenza-related pediatric deaths by 65% among healthy children and 51% among children with high-risk medical conditions, and halves the risk for influenza-related hospitalization in adults.
+According to the CDC, patients most likely to experience severe influenza-related complications that can lead to hospitalization include older adults, young children and pregnant women.
+Studies have shown that vaccination halves the risk for influenza-related hospitalization in adults and reduces the risk for influenza-related pediatric deaths by 65% among healthy children, and 51% among children with high-risk medical conditions.

-Infectious Diseases Society of America practice guidelines published last December emphasized the need to test and promptly treat patients at high risk for seasonal influenza-related complications, including young children, pregnant women, patients who are extremely obese and those who have a weakened immune system.
-The guidelines recommended antiviral treatment in patients if they are sick enough to be hospitalized with influenza symptoms, and that antivirals should be prescribed to patients at high risk for influenza-related complications even if they have been sick for more than 2 days.
+Recent practice guidelines from the Infectious Diseases Society of America emphasized the need to test and promptly treat patients at high risk for seasonal influenza-related complications, including pregnant women, young children, patients who are extremely obese and those who have a weakened immune system.
+Recommendations from the IDSA include testing and beginning antiviral treatment in patients if they are sick enough to be hospitalized with influenza symptoms, and that antivirals should be prescribed to patients at high risk for influenza-related complications, even if they have been sick for more than 2 days.